 Laboratory For PAH & Alkylated PAH Analysis

-PAH can be found from anthropogenic sources (manmade) or natural sources.
+Polycyclic Aromatic Hydrocarbons (PAH) can be found from anthropogenic sources (man-made) or natural sources.
 A car’s combustion engine is a source of PAH, however so is your backyard BBQ or the forest fires that attack western North America each year.

 Pacific Rim Laboratories specializes in reporting low PAH detection limits (nanogram per litre; microgram per kilogram).